 Coverage analysis tool for optical data#

-Module using the sepal_ui framework and an interactive Voila dashboard to create maps of cloud-free observations for major optical satellites as available on Google’s Earth Engine Platform.
+This module uses the sepal_ui framework and interactive Voila dashboard to create maps of cloud-free observations for major optical satellites available on the Google Earth Engine (GEE) platform.

-The framework follows the logic of bfasts’ countObs and summaryBrick functions as described here.
+The framework follows the logic of BFAST’s countObs and summaryBrick functions, as described here (BFAST refers to Breaks For Additive Season and Trend).

-The process is done in 3 steps described in the below sections:
+The three-step process is described in the following sections.

-Using the provided AOI selector, select an AOI of your choice between the different methods available in the tool.
-We provide 3 administration descriptions (from level 0 to 2) and 3 custom shapes (drawn directly on the map, asset or shapefile).
+Using the provided AOI selector, select an AOI from the available methods.
+We provide three administrative descriptors (from level 0 to 2) and three custom shapes (drawn directly on the map, asset or shapefile).

 https://raw.githubusercontent.com/BuddyVolly/coverage_analysis/main/doc/img/aoi_select.png